nickfloyd/convert-to-core-kata/README.md

 This repo contains a [solution](https://github.com/nickfloyd/ConvertToCoreKata/commits/solution) branch of the code that will help you as you work your way through the kata.

+###Kata TODOs

+* Need to add the final part of the conversion taking the .NET Framework targeted project and also target .NET Standard

 ### New csproj format